edward-mn/edward-mn/README.md

   <br>

   ### :books: Learning
-  I'm studying backend development currently with ☕, however I've been studying web development for a while.
+  Currently I'm studying ☕ for backend development, however I've been studying web development for a while.

   ### :earth_africa: Opensource
   I’m would love to collaborate on a simple web projects, you can contact me clicking